Relintai/pandemonium_engine_docs/03_usage/06_inputs/02_input_examples.md

 It inherits from the following classes:

 - `InputEvent` - the base class for all input events
-- `InputEventWithModifiers` - adds the ability to check if modifiers are pressed, such as :kbd:`Shift` or :kbd:`Alt`.
+- `InputEventWithModifiers` - adds the ability to check if modifiers are pressed, such as `Shift` or `Alt`.
 - `InputEventMouse` - adds mouse event properties, such as `position`
 - `InputEventMouseButton` - contains the index of the button that was pressed, whether it was a double-click, etc.

-Tip:
- It's a good idea to keep the class reference open while you're working
-        with events so you can check the event type's available properties and methods.
+Tip: It's a good idea to keep the class reference open while you're working with events so you can check the event type's available properties and methods.

 You can encounter errors if you try to access a property on an input type that doesn't contain it - calling `position` on `InputEventKey` for example.
 To avoid this, make sure to test the event type first:

-gdscript GDScript

 ```
 func _input(event):